Crochet Bananas & Paper Flowers: Why Fake Homeware Is Having A Moment

 ”

 All this tactility speaks to a growing playfulness in the way people have approached their homes in lockdown; a desire for knick-knacks and trinkets with no function beyond bringing joy.
-As Nadia tells Refinery29: "With lockdown, it feels like more people are curating their spaces to combat digital fatigue by adding fun, playful, and tactile elements to their spaces."
+As Nadia tells R29: "With lockdown, it feels like more people are curating their spaces to combat digital fatigue by adding fun, playful and tactile elements to their spaces."

 It seems, in part, to be a way of evoking memories of childhood that feel particularly absent from our current lived experiences.
 Propped around a living room or a bedroom, these items are reminiscent of kids' playrooms or even TV sets.
 The textures and patterns would fit perfectly into the sets of TV shows for younger audiences popular in the '90s and 2000s: shows like That’s So Raven or Lizzie McGuire in the '00s, or earlier renditions like Clarissa Explains It All and even Daria.